katana9108/katana9108/README.md

 ## Hi, I'm Jey 👋🏾
 - I'm a Full stack developer, development is passionate.
 I am a very sociable person motivated and especially liking the team work because alone we are nobody 😄.
 - 🔭 I’m currently working on : Covid tracker and medical application
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning crypto
 - 📫 How to reach me: jeffrygayvynnsomeminko@gmail.com
 <!--- 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...